magpie-ea/magpie-v3-docs/docs/index.md

 # <img src="assets/logo.png" width="50" /> _magpie

 _magpie is a framework for building online experiments (e.g., for psychological research) that run in the participants' browser.

+<video src="/images/getting_started/intro.webm" style="width: 100%" controls></video>

-It is composed of these parts:
+magpie is composed of these parts:

  1. **a server-side part** that allows managing and configuring experiments and stores experiment results; and
  2. **a client-side part** based on [Vue.js](https://vuejs.org/) that runs in the participant's browser and provides: